 Danish Refugee Council launched its activities in Greece in November 2015 as a part of the joint emergency response to an unprecedented influx of refugees and migrants reaching Greek islands via the Eastern Mediterranean Migration Route.
 In 2015, 856,723 arrivals by sea were registered in Greece – seven times the figure in 2014, which was itself a record year.
 According to UNHCR the vast majority (87%) accounted for the world’s top 10 refugee producing countries.

 The closure of the Balkan countries’ borders in February 2016, and the shutdown of the main pathway to Europe for people fleeing war and persecution, together with the EU - Turkey deal, had an immense impact on the refugee situation in Greece.
-Rather than being a country that refugees pass through, Greece has now got over 60,000 persons of concern stranded within its borders, and as a consequence of this change, DRC has also expand its activities to Greece mainland .
+Rather than being a country that refugees pass through, Greece has now got over 60,000 persons of concern stranded within its borders, and consequently, DRC has also expanded its activities to the Greek mainland.
+Arrivals in the Greek islands are ongoing while the Greek state has begun to take over management and financing of aspects of the reception and integration system.

 Presently, DRC operations in Greece are coordinated from the Country Office in Athens, with offices in Lesvos, Thessaloniki and Larissa.